Skip to main content

 Speaker Disclosures:

 Financial: Dr. Dan Siegel is the medical director with Lifespan Learning Institute and is the executive director with Center for Human Development and Mindsight Institute, and the founding editor with Norton Series on Interpersonal Neurobiology.
-He has employment relationship with the University of Washington and UCLA School of Medicine.
-Dr. Siegel receives royalties as a published author.
+He receives royalties as a published author and is a scientific advisor with Inner Developmental Goals.
 He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Dan Siegel is an honorary member of the Austrian Federal Association for Mindfulness and serves on the Garrison Institute Board.
-He is an advisory board member with Gloo, Blue School, and Convergence.
+He is an advisory board member with Gloo and Convergence.

 Richard C. Schwartz, PhD's Profile